 The bill requires a creditor that serves a notice of intention to foreclose on a mortgage on residential property in this state to serve the public officer or municipal clerk of the municipality in which the property is located, with a copy of the notice at the same time that the creditor serves the notice on the owner of the property.
 The creditor shall include the full name and contact information of a person located within the State who is authorized to accept service on behalf of the creditor with the copy of the notice served on the public officer or municipal clerk.

 The bill also provides that if the residential property becomes vacant at any time after the creditor files the notice of intention to foreclose, but prior to vesting of title in any third party, and the municipality determines that the property is in violation of any applicable state or local housing code, the municipality may provide the creditor with notice of the violation, and may require the creditor to correct the violation.

 Further, the bill requires municipalities to include a description of the conditions that gave rise to the violation with the notice of violation and shall provide a period of not less than 30 days from the creditor’s receipt of the notice for the creditor to remedy the violation.
 If the creditor fails to remedy the violation within that time period, the municipality may impose penalties allowed for the violation of municipal ordinances.

-The measure was approved by the Assembly Housing and Community Development Committee.
+The bill was released by the Senate Community and Urban Affairs Committee.